 This is a shortcut recipe, but the duck legs come out tender and delicious in a fraction of the time.
 Serve the duck with a potato gratin or roasted potatoes.

 - 4 large duck legs

-- 1/2 teaspoon dried leaf thyme or 2 teaspoons of fresh thyme leaves
+- 1/2 tsp thyme (dried or 2 teaspoons fresh thyme leaves)

 - Place the duck legs in a shallow baking dish or pan.
 They should fit in without crowding.

 - In a small bowl, combine the salt, pepper, thyme, crushed juniper berries, and crumbled bay leaves.
 Rub the duck legs all over with the mixture.